What props will I need for the Practical Strength courses? If I don't have something, can I still participate?

 To get the most out of the Practical Strength courses, I do recommend the following props.
 But all exercises are also shown without any props.

-Common household props: 1) a pillow 2) a hand towel 3) a stable chair or ottoman 4) a swiffer or other mopping-type item with an extended or long handle.
+1) a pillow 2) a hand towel 3) a stable chair or ottoman 4) a swiffer or other mopping-type item with an extended or long handle.

 That being said, I understand that we all have varied-movement backgrounds.
-If you feel strongly that you are ready for a higher level of training, please contact me to schedule a 10-minute consultation so that we may further discuss the best possible avenue for your fitness progression.
+If you feel strongly that you are ready for a higher level of training, please contact me to schedule a 10-minute consultation so that we may further discuss the best possible avenue for your fitness journey.

 I have pain.
 Can you tell me what is causing it?